 Cup Temperature

-Not everyone does this every time, but for the ideal espresso, you should pre-warm your cup.
+Not everyone does this every time, but you should pre-warm your cup for the ideal espresso.

-Using water at a temperature of 153-158 degrees Fahrenheit to heat it, and quickly pouring this out before you extract your shot, is the easiest way to do so.
+Using water at a temperature of 153-158 degrees Fahrenheit to heat it and quickly pouring it out before you extract your shot is the easiest way.

 Size of Shot